 Occasionally, things don't go smoothly, and one of two things happen: delivery is deferred because of a temporary rejection, or delivery fails and will not be retried.

 In the first case, the message could not be delivered to the recipient's email server for some non-fatal, usually transient reason, such as a spurious time-out.
 The delivery provider will re-queue the message for later delivery, and we create a DEFERRED event.
 A message can be deferred multiple times before it completes the delivery phase, with a new event created on each attempt.
-(Note that DEFERRED is also referred to as a soft bounce in HubSpot; the terms are used interchangeably.)

 If delivery fails, no further attempts will be made to deliver the message, and we create a BOUNCE event.
 This can occur for a variety of reasons, such as the recipient being unknown by the email server.
-(Note that BOUNCE is also referred to as a hard bounce in HubSpot; the terms are used interchangeably.)

 The specific delivery event types have the following properties: